-This nearly five-mile long loop can be accessed from Tunitas Creek road, where there are multiple pull-outs, or from the lower parking lot via a one-mile long walk up the Purisima Creek Trail.
+This nearly five-mile long loop can be accessed from Tunitas Creek road, where there are multiple pull-outs, or from Purisima Creek Road Parking Area via a one-mile long walk up the Purisima Creek Trail.
 As you move away from the trail entrance, you will be enveloped in the sounds of the forest.
 The remote nature of this trail allows you to fully experience the sounds of the redwoods.

 There is limited parking in the pullouts along Tunitas Creek Road, so be prepared to make alternate plans.

 This trail is an old logging road on the western side of the preserve, which passes by an accessible restroom and continues at a gentle uphill grade for the first mile into the preserve (although there are a few short sections that are a 10%-15% grade).
 The trail follows along Purisima Creek, crossing the water over several bridges.
 This hike features redwood groves, open meadows, and views of the Pacific Ocean.

 Suitable for visitors of all physical abilities.
 This trail winds 0.25 miles through tall redwoods just off Skyline Boulevard.
 Visitors will find wheelchair-accessible picnic tables and a restroom along this flat easy route.
 The Redwood Trail was built through a grant from Peninsula Open Space Trust.